OpenTechStrategies/TeamComments/README.md

 ## Installation

-* Download and place the file(s) in a directory called Comments in your extensions/ folder.
+* Download and place the file(s) in a directory called TeamComments in your extensions/ folder.
 * Add the following code at the bottom of your LocalSettings.php:

 ```